 Rennie Hall, Emily Carr University of Art + Design

 Free Admission, Capacity 50

-Moderated by leaders in social impact enterprises, environmental science and design, Emily Carr community members will present their innovations at the intersection of technology, ethics, science, wellness and art that address Climate Action, humanity's biggest challenge.
+Moderated by leaders in social impact enterprises, environmental science and design, Emily Carr community members present their innovations at the intersection of technology, ethics, science, wellness and art that address Climate Action, humanity's biggest challenge.
 Audience members have opportunities to discuss, follow and participate in projects gaining momentum, learn ways of personally impacting climate, build relationships with like-minded creatives and changemakers, and join the glocal Boma community of shared values to drive a more sustainable future.
 Pitch candidates gain ongoing strategic support across Boma, and finalists are sponsored to present at an international Boma Summit.
 Read more re-capping the event at Boma Discover.